 There's a time to play Monopoly and a time to kick over the board and throw the play money in the air like we're motherfuckin' Scarface.
 Miami Blues (1990) is for that time.
-Those of us who love charismatic maniacs--especially when they're safely contained by distance, time, or screen--love this Alec Baldwin as Junior, a sublimely deadpan representative of our id-unleashing dreams.
-A herald for the maniac renaissance of the early 90s, Junior's antics were the missing link between Harpo Marx and Mickey and Mallory Knox, Wendy Kroy, Hannibal Lecter, Tommy in Goodfellas, Harvey in Bad Lieutenant, Lisa in Girl, Interrupted all popped up from our moldy floorboards to kick the cobwebs of moralistic 80s self-censorship from our heads, there was Junior.
+Those of us who love charismatic maniacs--especially when they're safely contained by distance, time, or screen--love Alec Baldwin as Junior, the sublimely deadpan representative of our id-unleashing dreams.
+A herald for the maniac renaissance of the early 90s, Junior's antics were the missing link between Harpo Marx and Mickey and Mallory Knox, Wendy Kroy, Hannibal Lecter, Tommy in Goodfellas, Harvey in Bad Lieutenant, Lisa in Girl, Interrupted.
+Before they all popped up from our moldy floorboards to kick the cobwebs of moralistic 80s self-censorship from our sleepy heads, there be Junior.

 That manic early 90s phase is long gone now, but for awhile cinema was a bonfire full of toothsome, fanged chestnuts.
 And way up atop the flickering flames there was Junior... blazing extra white before cracking open and spattering nut bits all over the living room.

 Directed by that shaggy dog beachcomber director George Armitage, Miami Blues is a violent Marx Brothers opus writ large in the deadpan Elmore Leonard Miami of the 1980s.
-Allegedly about hangdog cop Hank Moseley (Fred Willard) loping after Junior for a bullshit manslaughter charge, it's really more about... well, maybe less than the sum of its parts.
-Oh, but what parts!
-There's co-star Jennifer Jason Leigh as a dimwitted prostitute Junior plays house with; random crimes of utmost ballsiness, cop impersonation, and maximum mercurial morality.
+Allegedly about hangdog cop Hank Moseley (Fred Ward) loping after Junior for a bullshit manslaughter charge, it co-stars Jennifer Jason Leigh as a dimwitted prostitute Junior plays house with, and features random crimes of utmost ballsiness, cop impersonation, and maximum mercurial morality.
 Junior may be insane but he has ethics.
-Rather than just mug innocents he robs crack dealers with a miniature plastic Uzi; mugging pickpockets for the wallets they just stole; knocking over bookies and playing cop with Mosely's stolen badge.
+Rather than just mug innocents he robs crack dealers with a miniature plastic Uzi; rolls pickpockets for the wallets they just stole; knocks over bookies by playing cop with Mosely's stolen badge, and so forth.
 There's no rhyme or reason to Junior's actions, but everything is logical because he acts on our expectations based on what we see him see.
-If we see him seeing a robbery in progress we naturally assume he'll try to stop it, as most heroes do in these kind of movies, so he does, even if all he has for a weapon is a jar of spaghetti sauce.
-If Pedro seems a little too cocky with his shotgun at the pawn shop, it's natural Junior will shoot him as soon as his back is turned, even if there's no real motive, aside from the playful Joker-like fluidity of the moment.
+If we see him in a convenience store during a robbery in progress, we naturally assume he'll try to stop it, as most heroes do in these kind of movies, so he does, even if all he has for a weapon is a jar of spaghetti sauce.
+If the security guard seems a little too cocky with his shotgun at the pawn shop, it's natural Junior will shoot him as soon as his back is turned, even if there's no real motive except to stay in the playful Joker-like fluidity of the moment, regardless of consequences.

 There's no other way to really contextualize the anarchy at work here, unless we can glean the Marx Brothers connection within Junior's initial alias, Herman Gottlieb.
-A way more obscure reference than, say, Zombie's Firefly family, Gottlieb is the name Sig Ruman's ever-fuming, Mrs. Claypool-flattering Baroni-signer in MGM's Night at the Opera (1935), a film I saw so many times as a kid that its textures and rhythms cloak me still in a kind of cinephile temple garment.
-And it's that connection holds the secret to the madness of Baldwin's maniacal character, that crazy Marxian "life is but a dream" row-row yer way straight out the Truman Show bubble direction.
+A way more obscure reference than, say, Zombie's Firefly family, Gottlieb is the name of Sig Ruman's ever-fuming, Mrs. Claypool-flattering Baroni-signer in MGM's Night at the Opera (1935), a film I saw so many times as a kid that its textures and rhythms cloak me still in a kind of cinephile temple garment.
+And it's that very same garment that holds the secret to the madness of Baldwin's maniacal character, his crazy Marxian "life is but a dream so row-row yer way straight out the Truman Show" way of being.
 Forever caught in an old world (pre-WW2) bourgeois slow burn harrumph as Groucho dances verbal circles around him and Harpo sets his shoes on fire, it's only natural that old Mr. Gottlieb would eventually get his wallet lifted and identity stolen by a light-fingered Harpo out of Hell.
-How else might we measure the high crusting curves of madness?
+How else might we measure the high crusting curves of the madness at work?

 A straight edge with no sense of self awareness to impede its accuracy shall be thy only ruler.